SUMMER INTENSIVE 2020: July 27, 2020 – August 7, 2020

 Students attend a minimum of 15 classes per week, Monday – Friday beginning at 10:00 am.

-The core curriculum includes classical ballet technique classes, as well as pointe work and batteries.
+The core curriculum includes classical ballet technique classes and modern dance classes, as well as pointe work and batteries.

 Students between the ages of 9 – 20 years old, with a minimum of 2-3 years of ballet training are welcome.

 On Friday, August 7, students will present a showcase for parents.